The ultimate Apple Calendar user guide

 Creating and customizing a new calendar

 Apple Calendar gives you a default calendar when you first sign in so you can get started using the app right away, even without a pre-existing account.
-If you do have calendar apps that you’re already using, you’ll probably want to start by carrying those accounts over to Apple Calendar.
+If you do have calendar apps that you’re already using, you’ll probably want to add calendars by carrying those accounts over to Calendar.

 There are two ways of connecting your other calendar accounts to Apple: